kenzap/team-members-gutenberg-blocks/README.md

 # Team Members Gutenberg Blocks

-Create beatiful team members section on your website.
+Create beautiful team members section on your website.
 To be used with WordPress Gutenberg.